-The terms of reference for the Nomination Committee can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/AADV under the Corporate Governance section.
+Terms of reference for the Nomination Committee can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/KAY under the Corporate Governance section.
+The terms and conditions of Directors' appointment are available for inspection at the AGM.